spacesys-finch/ADCS/orbit-propagator/Orbit Propagator Project Code/Theodora's Code/README.md

 ## Files:

-1. plot_orbit.m - MATLAB function file for plotting orbits using direct equations (Task 1)
+1. orbit_from_equations.m - MATLAB function file for plotting orbits using direct equations (Task 1)

 2. SHO_solver.m - MATLAB function file for plotting motion of a simple harmonic oscillator